isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2001.md

 ---
-title: Morphisec Version 5.0 - MSS for Morphisec Moving Target Defend - Managed Security Services SME micro
+title: Powered by Morphisec's unique Signatureless Moving Target Defense technology, EQCOMS' Managed Security Service delivers operationally simple instant pre-breach proactive protection against the most sophisticated cyberattacks immediately, efficiently, and absolutely like no other.
+Combined with our 24x7 monitoring center, we provide businesses with round-the-clock visibility on the security of their machines.
 permalink: /productivity-solutions-grant/solutionrepo/solution2001
 ---

 ### Description

-Powered by Morphisec's unique Signatureless Moving Target Defense technology, EQCOMS' Managed Security Service delivers operationally simple instant pre-breach proactive protection against the most sophisticated cyberattacks immediately, efficiently, and absolutely like no other.
-Combined with our 24x7 monitoring center, we provide businesses with round-the-clock visibility on the security of their machines.
+200102135C

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/EQCOMS_Technology_20200726_Desensitised_Annex_3_Part_1.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.
+N.A.

 ### Eligibility Criteria